House Again: Composition

 The instrumental is built around electric guitar and organ, with a layer of scattered harmonies sung by a female voice.
 Lyrically, it finds the narrator in an empty house, as he thinks back to fond memories associated with the house when he lived in it with the woman that he has now broken up with.
 It starts with the recollection that the kitchen "used to be a dancehall", before proceeding through other parts of the house such as the bedroom, window, front door, porch swing and doorbell, all of which trigger memories of his ex.
 The narrator hears her voice echo in his mind and is haunted by his mistakes in the relationship.
 He pictures that she would be surprised if she ever came back to the house, as the atmosphere has completely changed.

+Commercial performance

+"House Again" debuted at number 57 on the Billboard Country Airplay chart for the week ending March 22, 2025.
+The song peaked at number six for the week ending February 14, 2026.
+It also reached number one on the Mediabase country chart (becoming Westbrook's first number one).
+This is the third time where a song topped the Mediabase country chart while peaking outside the top five on the Country Airplay chart.
+The first was John Michael Montgomery's "I Miss You a Little" in 1997, and the second was Shania Twain's "From This Moment On" in 1998.